-This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 International License Abstract Background: Invasive fungal infections have become more common during the past two decades.
+©2024 The Author(s).
+Published by College of Medicine, University of Baghdad.
+This open-access article is distributed under the terms of the Creative Commons Attribution 4.0 International License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Abstract Published: Oct.
+2023 Background: Invasive fungal infections have become more common during the past two decades.
 Candida species are the most common human fungal infections.
-Internal injuries characterize these infections because of virulence factors, such as gliotoxin, which is a fungal toxin that is thought to be antibacterial, antifungal, and antiviral.
-J Fac Med Baghdad 2023; Vol.65, No. 3 Received: Feb., 2023 Accepted: Aug.
-2023 Published: Oct.
-2023 Objectives: To test the ability of Candida species obtained from clinical sources to produce gliotoxin as a virulence factor and investigate its cytotoxicity effects against some selected cell lines.
+These infections are characterized by internal injuries because of virulence factors, such as gliotoxin which is a fungal toxin that is thought to be antibacterial, antifungal, and antiviral.
+Received: Feb., 2023 to be antibacterial, antifungal, and antiviral.
+Objectives: To test the ability of Candida species obtained from clinical sources to produce gliotoxin as a virulence factor and investigate its cytotoxicity effects against some selected cell lines.
 Materials and Methods: One hundred and ten clinical isolates of Candida species were obtained from patients attending hospitals in Baghdad from September 2021 to March 2022.
 They were diagnosed and characterized by routine laboratory methods and cultures.
 The capability of Candida isolates to secrete the gliotoxin was tested and measured by analytical methods.
 The cytotoxicity of produced gliotoxin was applied against normal and cancer cell lines.
 Results: The 110 yeast isolates were diagnosed and identified as follows: Candida albicans, Candida tropicalis, Candida parapsilosis, Candida glabrata, Candida Krusei, Candida kefyr, Candida lusitaniae, Candida rugosa.
-Twenty-eight Candida isolates showed gliotoxin production.
+Twenty-eight Candida isolates were showing gliotoxin production.
 The cytotoxicity effects of gliotoxin were reported against lymphocytes and AMGM and AMJ13 cell lines in different concentrations.
-The highest cytotoxic effect was noticed in the concentration of 400 μg/mL of gliotoxin.
+The highest cytotoxic effect was noticed in the concentration of 400 μ g/mL of gliotoxin.
 Conclusion: The results indicated that the pathogenicity of Candida was distributed among all ages, both sexes, and several types of sources of clinical isolates.
 Gliotoxin had an effect on normal and cancer cells.
-Keywords: Candida albicans, gliotoxin, HPLC, cytotoxicity.
+Keywords: Candida albicans; gliotoxin; HPLC; cytotoxicity.